Gluten free turkey cheese melt with bacon, lettuce, and tomato is a fun way to enjoy turkey leftovers.

 I spread one side of the slices with softened butter, and then let them grill in a pan with more butter to make those beautiful black grill lines.
 The bread ends up toasty on one side, and soft and chewy on the other.

 Next, I prepared the special sauce.
 This is the secret ingredient that takes the sandwich to a whole new level.
 It’s really just an abridged version of Russian dressing: a little bit of mayonnaise and ketchup mixed in a bowl until pink and ready to spread on the bread slices.
-We like organic mayonnaise from Primal Kitchen.
+We like organic condiments from Primal Kitchen.

 Now we’ll need to return to our skillet.
 Take several pieces of turkey, layer them with bacon, and cover with strips of Swiss cheese.
 Cover the skillet and heat until the cheese is melted.